14 Steps to a successful Sports Therapy Presentation

 So, what goes into a successful presentation?

-I spoke with Members of the Sports Therapy Community during a Facebook LIVE about this very topic and promised a follow up blog.
+I spoke with Members of the Mentorship Programme during a Facebook LIVE about this very topic and promised a follow up blog.

-1. Who is the audience that you are targeting?
+- Who is the audience that you are targeting?
 This make a big difference to how you pitch your presentation.
 You may want to know their demographic backgrounds, interests, sports, level of academic attainment… the list goes on.
-Being able to pitch it directly to your audience allows them to relate and see how your suggestions are applicable in their own settings.
+Being able to pitch it directly to your audience allows them to relate to it and see how your suggestions are applicable in their own settings.

-2. What do you want your audience to feel during your presentation and then act upon?
+- What do you want your audience to feel during your presentation and then act upon?
 Are you trying to get them on your side with your way of thinking?
 What do you want them to do afterwards?
-Use these questions twice, once when you are planning your presentation and then again when you have finished your presentation.

-4. Use of personal anecdotes to support the information that you are talking about.
-True stories really help to demonstrate how your information can be implemented in the real world (it may even add some humour).
+- Use of personal anecdotes to support the information that you are talking about.
+True stories really help to demonstrate how your information can be implemented in the real world.

-9. Use white space to frame your work appropriately.
-Alongside appropriate spacing use relevant pictures, limiting the amount of text that you are displaying.
+- Use white space to frame your work appropriately.
+Alongside that use relevant pictures, limiting the amount of text that you are displaying.
 How annoying is it when there is so much text that you can’t even read it?
 Large text, with plenty of white space on the slide makes it so much easier for your audience to see the text that you have included.

-10. Make one key point per slide.
+- Make one key point per slide.
 Just one.
-Expand on it, talk around it, elaborate, but just have one key point/message per slide.
+Expand on it and talk around it, but just have one key point/message per slide.